j-sieben/FSM/Doc/Overview.md

     p_ftr_raise_automatically => true);

   commit;

+  fct_admin_pkg.create_event_package;
+  fct_admin_pkg.create_status_package;

 end;
 /
 ```
+At the end two methods are called which (re-)create packages called `FCT_FEV` for events and `FCT_FST` for status.
+These packages hold constants for any status and event created.
+They're named by convention `<FCT_NAME>_<STATUS|EVENT_NAME>`, so fi if there is a status called `CREATED` for `FCL_REQ`, constant `FCT_FST.REQ_CREATED` is provided to reference this status.
+This is to avoid typos when referencing status and event names.

-To combine status and event, they are linked to each other in table `FCT_TRANSITION`.
-This table not only defines which events are allowed for a FCT in a given state but also if certain user roles are required for this event to be allowed.
-Additionally, it is possible that a certain event is raised only if the machine is in invalid state.
-This way it is possible to create fallback solutions and the like.
-Transitions may fire automatically or manually, either job-based or manually by calling `raise_evnet` on the respective class instance.
+Status and events are linked to each other in table `FCT_TRANSITION`.
+This table not only defines which events are allowed for a FCT in a given state but also if a given user role is required for this event to be raised.
+Additionally, it is possible to raise an event only if the machine is in error state.
+This way it is possible to create fallback solutions if a requested status can't be reached.
+Transitions may fire automatically or manually, either job-based or manually by calling `raise_event` on the respective class instance.

 ## Concrete package
 To implement the functionality, a helper package is provided.
 Most methods are fairly simple once you get the basic idea.
-Here's a sample code of a package body that is called by `FCT_REQ_TYPE`:
+Here's a sample code of a package body `FCT_REQ_PKG` that is called by `FCT_REQ_TYPE`:
 ```
 create or replace package body fct_req_pkg as